Stachelbeere1248/terradle-solver/README.md

 An algorithm to solve [https://www.terradle.com/](terradle.com).

 The algorith determines the guess with the lowest average (arithmetic mean) amount of possible weapons for the next guess, based on all possible sets of new information it could provide.
+Finding the weapon of the day should take ~2.659 attempts in average.

 Dependencies:
 - openssl header files